fengsterooni/todoapp/README.md

 - [x] Optional: Persist the todo app in SQLite instead of using a text file
 - [x] Optional: Display additional attributes, stylize the items in item ListView
 - [x] Optional: Improved UI by using some simple Material design (need more work!)
+- [ ] Optional: Use a DialogFragment instead of new Activity to support editing items. *This does not apply since both adding new and editing old are implemented sharing the same code, which is already done in Fragment

 **_Work-in-progress:_**

-- [ ] Optional: Use a DialogFragment instead of new Activity to support editing items.
+- [ ] Further improve UI.
+- [ ] More material design!

 **_Further improvements:_**
-- [ ] Sort.
-User shall be able to sort items by date or priority

 - [ ] User preferences.
 User shall be able to hide lower priority items
 - [ ] Notification.
 User shall be able to set and get notification if due date(s) is/are approaching